SchokiCoder/book_modern_c/src/24_optional.md

 With larger projects and extensive usage, this will become very hard to keep track of very quickly.
-General rule is: never use this if it is avoidable somehow and it basically always avoidable.
+General rule is: never use this if it is somehow avoidable and it is basically always avoidable.

 ## Floats are scary